-The liquid has a distinctive odour – an acrid smoky smell, which can irritate the eyes if exposed for a prolonged period to the liquids.
+The liquid has a distinctive odor – an acrid smoky smell, which can irritate the eyes if exposed for a prolonged period to the liquids.
 The cause of this smell is due to the low molecular weight aldehydes and acids.
 The liquid contains several hundred different chemicals in widely varying proportions, ranging from formaldehyde and acetic acid to complex high molecular weight phenols, anhydrosugars and other oligosaccharides.

 The liquid contains varying quantities of water, which forms a stable single phase mixture, ranging from about 15 wt% to an upper limit of about 30-50wt% water, depending on how it was produced and subsequently collected.
 Pyrolysis liquids can tolerate the addition of some water, but there is a limit to the amount of water, which can be added to the liquid before phase separation occurs, in other words the liquid cannot be dissolved in water.
-It is miscible with polar solvents such as methanol, acetone, etc. but totally immiscible with petroleum-derived fuels.
+It is mostly miscible with polar solvents such as methanol, acetone, etc. but immiscible with petroleum-derived fuels.

 The viscosity of the bio-oil as produced can vary from as low as 25 cSt to as high as 1000 cSt (measured at 40oC) or more depending on the feedstock, the water content of the oil, the amount of light ends that have been collected and the extent to which the oil has aged.
 Viscosity is important in many fuel applications (Diebold et al. 1997).